dkarter/backpack/README.md

 When you go pairing don't forget to bring your backpack.

+This plugin is a collection of some things I consider essential to my NeoVim workflow while being careful not to override common defaults.

-Add these plugins to your vim bundle
+Add these plugins to your Vim bundle file:

 ```vim
 " Dorian's Backpack